-- Water flows more efficiently if ditches are free of weeds and grass.
+- Make sure ditches are clear of weeds and other obstructions.
+Water flows more efficiently if ditches are free of weeds and grass.
 It is a good idea to mow your grass a day or two before receiving water.

 - Keep yard berms built up high enough to contain all water ordered on your property.

 - Avoid flooding and wasting water by ordering only the amount of water that can be contained on your property.